-a.
-Project Manager must include the cost of responsibly decommissioning the project at the end of its useful life in the project's financial planning.
+Project Manager must include the cost of responsibly decommissioning the projectProject at the end of its useful life in the project'sProject's financial planning.

-As part of the terms and conditions of applying for Pre-certification, Project Managers must indicate the expected useful life of the project and attest that they have included the cost of responsibly decommissioning the project at the end of its useful life in the project's financial planning.
+As part of the terms and conditions of applying for Pre-certification, Project Managers must indicate the expected useful life of the projectProject and attest that they have included the cost of responsibly decommissioning the projectProject at the end of its useful life in the project'sProject's financial planning.